Sarah Yung Kah Yan

 Magtum is a clinical psychologist graduated from the National University of Malaysia (UKM).
 He has been working at the Centre for Psychological and Counselling Services, HELP University since February 2018.
-Magtum had his clinical training at the Health Psychology Clinic (UKM), Child Development Centre (UKM Medical Centre), and Department of Psychiatry & Mental Health (Hospital Kuala Lumpur).
+Magtum had his clinical training at the Health Psychology Clinic (UKM), Child Development Centre (UKM Medical Centre), and Department of Psychiatry & Mental Health (Kuala Lumpur Hospital).
 Magtum has experience working with people struggling with stress, meaning-making in life, interpersonal relationships, sexuality, self-acceptance, and low self-esteem.
-He has also experience working with people living with various psychiatric issues that include neurodevelopmental disorders (intellectual disability, autism, ADHD and dyslexia), depressive disorders, bipolar and related disorders, anxiety disorders, obsessive-compulsive and related disorders, neurocognitive disorders, and personality disorders.
+He has also experience working with people living with various mental health issues and illnesses that include neurodevelopmental disorders (intellectual disability, autism, ADHD and dyslexia), depressive disorders, bipolar and related disorders, anxiety disorders, obsessive-compulsive and related disorders, neurocognitive disorders, and personality disorders.
 Magtum believes that each individual is unique and different.
 Therefore, he customizes his therapy based on his client’s individual needs and styles with diverse evidence-based therapy techniques.

 Hasse De Meyer